taminomara/yuio/docs/source/by_example/interactive_things.rst

 :class:`~yuio.string.JoinStr` will call :class:`str() <str>`
 (:class:`~yuio.string.JoinRepr` calls :func:`repr`)
 on collection values, then join them with the given separator.
-No only that, it will also highlight joined values (but not separators!) using the given color tag (``code`` by default).
+Not only that, it will also highlight joined values (but not separators!) using the given color tag (``code`` by default).